No guns allowed signs can be a hassle, even to law enforcers. Let’s talk about how to deal with the signs here.

-Here in Colorado, you see two types of signs when it comes to guns.
+Here in Colorado, you see two types of no guns allowed signs.
 The first is predictable, the second humorous.
-It’s most common here to see no guns signs that say some form of “No Guns/Firearms/Weapons Allowed in the Building.”
+It’s most common here to see no guns allowed signs that say some form of “No Guns/Firearms/Weapons Allowed in the Building.”
 The one I prefer says, “Guns Are Welcome on Premises.
 Please Keep All Weapons Holstered Unless Need Arises.
 In Such a Case, Judicious Marksmanship is Appreciated.”

 Sign number one implies this: “If you’re legally allowed to carry a concealed firearm, that means you have passed some sort of licensing, background check, or qualification process to do so.
 However, no guns here.
 We prefer to live with our heads in the sand on this whole gun issue.
 We hope that nothing bad ever happens here and that no armed robber, active shooter, or mass attacker ever darkens our door.
 In fact, we hope our sign keeps him out.
 Besides, you might scare our customers if they find out you’re armed.”

 A Responsible CCW Holder’s Take on the No Guns Allowed Signs

 A couple things: most CCW holders I know go to great lengths to make certain no one ever discovers they are carrying a hidden, holstered gun.
 We buy the best holsters.
 We even buy specific clothing to keep our guns covered and not “imprinted” in all weathers and seasons.
 That way, no one will ever know we are armed.